3C-model: Intervention

 Perhaps she does not like following the rigid sales pitch guideline, she may not like to visit customers at home, or she may be anxious to receive a negative response from her customers.
 Here, her manager is well-advised to not ignore her lacking emotional support but to seek possible solutions.
 She could try to modify the task so that it better matches her employee's underlying motives or to find motive-congruent incentives.
-Kehr and von Rosenstiel call this “metamotivation”.
+Kehr and von Rosenstiel call this "metamotivation".
 For example, if her employee's has a strong need for affiliation, she could try to preferably allocate uncomplicated, friendly customers to her, or to organize the sales pitch as a team event.
 In addition, the manager could assist her employee in finding a personal vision which matches her employees motives.
 These measures, if successful, arouse the component heart and increase one's emotional support.
 Otherwise, the managers may consult her sales representative in finding effective volitional strategies to overcome her motivational barriers.
-Kehr und von Rosenstiel call this “metavolition”.
+Kehr und von Rosenstiel call this "metavolition".
 Here, it seems advisable to reduce overcontrol (e.g., negative fantasies, excessive impulse control, too much planning) and rather motivate oneself by reframing (positive fantasies) or by changing aversive framework conditions, for instance by conducting the sales pitch in a neutral environment.

 If the 3C-check shows support from all three components (represented by the overlap section of the three circles in Fig. 3), the manager can delegate the task to her co-worker and trust her co-worker's self-management.
 However, she might still want to keep in touch with her employee and be wary that the boundary conditions could become aversive or her co-workers motivation might change.
 Further, the manager should also consider future challenges for her co-worker.

 Scientific background

 Development

-Initially, the 3C-model was published as the “compensatory model of work motivation and volition”.
+Initially, the 3C-model was published as the "compensatory model of work motivation and volition".
 The original title referred to one of the central assumptions of the model, namely that volition compensates for insufficient motivation.
-Because of the potential confusion with “worker compensation,” however, the name was changed to “3C-model.”
+Because of the potential confusion with "worker compensation", however, the name was changed to "3C-model."

-The notion of three independent components of motivation is based on McClellands differentiation of „motives, skills, and values“.
-The 3C-model relates this approach with other researchers‘ conceptions of volition, intrinsic motivation and flow.
+The notion of three independent components of motivation is based on McClellands differentiation of "motives, skills, and values".

-Ruth Kanfer, renowned expert for work motivation, calls the result from this integration a „radical, complementary new paradigm“ (Applied Psychology, 2005, p.
-190).